ibm-cloud-architecture/refarch-kc/docs/index.md

 ## Business process statement

-In [this first chapter](introduction.md) we are presenting the business process for shipping fresh good over sees and detailing the event storming analysis workshop execution, and we are explaining how to transform analysis outcomes such as domain boundaries and aggregates to microservices.
+In [this first chapter](introduction.md) we are presenting the business process for shipping fresh good over sees and detailing the process analysis using and event centric workshop: "the event storming analysis workshop".
+The transcript of this analysis is detailed in [this chapter](analysis/readme.md).

 ## Design considerations

-In the [third chapter](design/readme.md) we are going in detail on the process analysis to define the requirements for the major microservices to implement.
+In the [third chapter](design/readme.md) we are detailing how to transform the analysis outcomes into some light design, enough to start coding some microservice.

 ## Architecture

-This quick [architecture note](design/architecture.md) presents the components working together with the event backbone.
+This quick [architecture note](design/architecture.md) presents the solution components working together with the event backbone.

-## Deployment
+## Pre-requisites

 To make the solution running we need to have to prepare a set of products installed and running: